neilgee/venobox/readme.txt

 == Changelog ==

+= 1.3.2 =
+* 08/07/16
+* Tweak - will not override attribute 'data-gall' if already set.
+* Tweak - add in .jpeg images, if all images options is enabled.
+* Link to more examples, online documentation.
+* Add options for lightbox content to have a border and a border color.

 = 1.3.1 =
 * 06/07/16
-* Fix - set text domain correctly
+* Fix - set text domain correctly.

 = 1.3.0 =
 * 05/07/16
-* I18n ready - plugin internationalised
+* I18n ready - plugin internationalised.
-* Higher z-index on lightbox overlay
+* Higher z-index on lightbox overlay.
-* Used more up to date mark up on Settings API
+* Used more up to date mark up on Settings API.
-* Added a wp_add_inline_style css
+* Added a wp_add_inline_style css.
-* Added a styling option to change the generic lightbox background color supporting alpha transparency, in a rgba format
+* Added a styling option to change the generic lightbox background color supporting alpha transparency, in a rgba format.

 = 1.2.1 =
 * 03/07/16